SumZer0-git/EDAPGui/ai-readme.md

 # ToDo
 * Faster whisper implementation
 * Capture and send image to LLM if compatible (GPT-4, GPT-4-Turbo, GPT-4-O, llava, phi-3, [..])
+* EDAP functionalities as callable functions for the LLM (from simple button presses to undocking procedures)